-Each player must prepare a Battle Deck of 12 cards before the game begins, consisting of exactly 4 cards of each type with no duplicates.
+Each player must prepare a Battle Deck of nine cards before the game begins, consisting of exactly three Objective Cards, three Secondary Objective Cards, and three Advantage Cards with no duplicates.
+A player must also prepare the three Map Cards that pair with the Objective Cards in their Battle Deck.